 One of SAP’s founder, Claus Wellenreuther, leaves SAP for health reasons.

-In 1982, Claus Wellenreuther founds DCW Software as a specialist for middle-sized ERP software.
+In 1982, Claus Wellenreuther founds DCW Software as a specialist for ERP software for medium-sized companies.

 In 2003, SAP acquires DCW Software.

 SAP constructs an expansion of its headquarters to create more space for its workforce.

 - 100+ employees,

 - 250+ customers from Germany, Austria, and Switzerland.

 Heraeus located in Hanau, Germany, is the first company that implements SAP’s RM-PPS (Produktionsplanungs- und Steuerungssystem in German) submodule for production planning and control.

 SAP starts a third construction project to expand its headquarters in Walldorf, Germany, to create more space for its workforce.

 - 125+ employees, and